 This model was explained in the blog post Increasing the signal-to-noise ratio with more noise.

 Allan Erskine has also created some models of bistability.
 The first was for a static climate system:

 Michael Knap combined the latter model with the work on stochastic resonance to get a stochastic resonance model more explicitly connected to climate physics, which is here:

 Many papers in climate science present results that cannot be reproduced.
-The authors present a pretty diagram, but don’t explain which software they used to make it, and don’t make this software available, don’t really explain how they did what they did.
-This needs to change!
-Scientific results need to be reproducible.
-Therefore, any software used should be versioned and published alongside any scientific results.
+The authors present a pretty diagram, but don’t explain which software they used to make it, don’t make this software available, and don’t really explain their procedures.
+This is a problem, because scientific results need to be reproducible.
+Any software that is used in published results deserves to be versioned and published alongside the results.

-All of this is true for large climate models such as General Circulation Models, as well—but the problem becomes much more serious, because these models have long outgrown the extend where a single developer was able to understand all the code.
+All of this is true for large climate models such as General Circulation Models as well—but the problem becomes much more serious, because these models have long outgrown the extent where a single developer was able to understand all the code.
 This is a kind of phase transition in software development: it necessitates a different toolset and a different approach to software development.

 • Azimuth Code Project charter (draft statement).
 Some ideas for a broader perspective on the Azimuth Code Project and its relationships to open source and open science.
 Feel free to chime in.